silphid/jen/README.md

 - `choice`: prompts user for a single string var among a list of multiple proposed choices
 - `option`: prompts user for single boolean var as a yes/no question
 - `options`: prompts user for multiple boolean vars as a list of toggles
+- `set`: sets one or multiple variables to given values without user intervention

 ## Example